Fed's Williams says rate hikes 'over next year or so' still make sense

-NEW YORK (Reuters) - The Federal Reserve should expect to continue raising interest rates “over the next year or so” even while it pays close attention to possible risks highlighted by financial markets, New York Fed President John Williams said on Tuesday when asked about so-called inversion in a bond yield curve.
+NEW YORK, Dec 4 (Reuters) - The Federal Reserve should expect to continue raising interest rates “over the next year or so” even while it pays close attention to possible risks highlighted by financial markets, New York Fed President John Williams said on Tuesday when asked about so-called inversion in a bond yield curve.

 “When I step back a bit I’m still of the view that with the economy on a very strong path with a lot of momentum, especially with some of the fiscal ... tailwinds and other factors, that further gradual increases over the next year or so still makes sense,” he said when asked whether the inverted two- and three-year Treasury yields could be a warning bell of an economic slowdown or recession.